asclepius/asclepius.github.com/blog/_posts/2014-04-20-Closet-Organizer.markdown

       echo(str("Top shelf: ",sh_depth,units,"x ",cl_rct_ln,units,"x ", sh_width, units));
     };

-I then wrote a [script](https://github.com/asclepius/closet_organizer/blob/master/bom.sh) to parse the echo'd text and tally things up with uniq.
+I then wrote a [script](https://github.com/asclepius/closet_organizer/blob/master/bom.sh) to parse the echoed text and tally things up with uniq.

 The end results for the BOM is: